python/cpython/Doc/howto/descriptor.rst

     INFO:root:Accessing 'age' giving 40
     40

-One major issue with this example is the private name *_age* is hardwired in the *LoggedAgeAccess* class.
+One major issue with this example is that the private name *_age* is hardwired in the *LoggedAgeAccess* class.
 That means that each instance can only have one logged attribute and that its name is unchangeable.
 In the next example, we'll fix that problem.